 We spent about $1500 equipping the car with everything we would need to tackle the continent.
-All of these supplies were purchased in South Africa where camping accessories are cheaper.
+Things like a tent, cooler, sleeping pads, plates, utensils anything we would need to camp around Africa.
+All of these supplies were purchased in South Africa, where camping accessories are cheaper.

 We paid $40 on road “fines” in Swaziland, Malawi, and Tanzania.
 With the majority of those costs coming from the shady cops in Tanzania.

 That brings the total of driving for six months and 25,000 miles to $10,263.